nats-io/nats-site/content/doc/writing_applications/connection_options.md

     parent = "Writing Applications"
 +++

 The NATS client libraries offer a range of options for controlling how connections operate.
 Some of these are language dependent, some of them are library/version dependent.
 Please see the documentation for the client library your application uses for a full list of options.
-This page presents some commonly used options, and ones that relate to NATS internals that are important to understand.
+This page presents some commonly used options, and ones options that relate to NATS internals that are important to understand.

 #### Setting the Connection Name

 Connections can be assigned a name which will appear in some of the server monitoring data.
-This name is not required, but can help in debugging and testing.
+This name is not required but can help in debugging and testing.

 {{< partial "doc/connect_name.html" >}}

 ## Ping/Pong

 The client and server use a simple PING/PONG protocol to check that they are both still connected.
-The server will send a PING to a client it hasn't heard from in a while.
-The client will ping the server on a regular, configured interval.
-Since the client is pinging, the server usually doesn't have to initiate the PING/PONG interaction.
+The client will ping the server on a regular, configured interval so that the server usually doesn't have to initiate the PING/PONG interaction.

 <div class="graphviz"><code data-viz="dot">
 digraph g {